mohidmunir/flask-vercel-app/README.md

 - `vercel.json` → Configuration file (if created)
 - `.github/workflows/deploy.yml` → Attempted CI/CD workflow

-Even though deployment isn't successful yet, all necessary configurations are in place.
+ Deployment is successful , all necessary configurations are in place.